Knowledge base

 - … must not be linked to any product yet.

-- The domain name to which the synonym will be added…
+- The domain name on which the synonym will be placed…

 - … must not be associated with the Infomaniak Newsletter product.